skogaby/SpiceManiaX/README.md

 * DDR Stage Corner Lights -> SMX Stage Corners (in an L-shape)
 * DDR Stage Panels -> SMX Stage Panels

+The only buttons or lights you should need to map in `spicecfg` are the test and service buttons.
+These should be mappable out of the box in `spicecfg`, however.

 ## How do I use it?

 ### Pre-requisites

-* A version of spice2x which exposes the DDR Gold Cabinet lights via `SpiceAPI`.
-As of this writing, this is the `2024-10-29` beta, or anything newer.
+* A version of `spice2x` which exposes the DDR Gold Cabinet lights via `SpiceAPI`.
+This should be anything including or after the `2024-10-29` stable release.
-* 64-bit DDR + 64-bit spice2x, with hex edits if necessary, to force it into Gold Cabinet mode (32-bit DDR does not have the right codepaths to emulate the BIO2 lights that the Gold Cab uses).
+* 64-bit Dance Dance Revolution + 64-bit `spice2x`, with hex edits if necessary, to force it into Gold Cabinet mode (32-bit DDR does not have the right codepaths to emulate the BIO2 lights that the Gold Cab uses).
   * If you wish to play 32-bit DDR using White Cab lights, `spice2x` has an option called `smxdedicab` which allows you to map the lights via `spicecfg`.
 However, you can't use this method for getting the full RGB lights from a Gold Cabinet.
 You do not need `SpiceManiaX` for that approach, though.
 * A copy of `SpiceManiaX` plus the corresponding `SMX.dll` needed to interact with the cabinet lights.